bartmichu/node-urbackup-server-api/README.md

 Adds a new client.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
-**Returns**: <code>boolean</code> - When successfull, boolean true.
+**Returns**: <code>boolean</code> - When successfull, Boolean true.
 Boolean false when adding was not successfull, for example client already exists.

 | Param | Type | Description |
 | --- | --- | --- |